Freedom of religion in Morocco: Demographics

-According to US Government estimates in 2017, more than 99 percent of the population was Sunni Muslim.
-Groups together constituting less than 1 percent of the population include Christians, Jews, Shia Muslims, and Baháʼís.
+According to US Government estimates in 2022, more than 99 percent of the population was Sunni Muslim.
+Other groups making up the remaining 1 percent of the population include Christians, Jews, Shia Muslims, and Baháʼís.

 According to Jewish community leaders in 2019, there are an estimated 3,000 to 3,500 Jews, approximately 2,500 of whom reside in Casablanca.
 The Rabat and Marrakech Jewish communities each have approximately 75 members.
-Christian leaders estimate there are between 2,000 and 6,000 Christian citizens distributed throughout the country, although some leaders state there may be as many as 25,000.

 Shia Muslim leaders estimate there are tens of thousands of Shia citizens, with the largest proportion in the north.
 In addition, there are an estimated 1,000 to 2,000 foreign-resident Shia from Lebanon, Syria, and Iraq.
-Leaders of the Ahmadi Muslim community estimate their numbers at 600.
-Leaders of the Baháʼí community estimate there are 350-400 members throughout the country.
+Leaders of the Ahmadi Muslim community estimate their numbers at 700 while leaders of the Baháʼí community estimate there are 350–400 members throughout the country.

+Christian leaders estimate there are between 2,000 and 6,000 Christian citizens distributed throughout the country, although some leaders state there may be as many as 38,000.

 Foreign-resident Christian leaders estimate the foreign-resident Christian population numbers at least 30,000 Roman Catholics and 10,000 Protestants, many of whom are lifelong residents of the country whose families have resided and worked there for generations but do not hold Moroccan citizenship.
 There is a small foreign-resident Russian Orthodox community in Rabat and a small foreign-resident Greek Orthodox community in Casablanca.
 Most foreign-resident Christians live in the Casablanca, Tangier, and Rabat urban areas, but small numbers of foreign Christians are present throughout the country.
 Many are migrants from sub-Saharan Africa.

 According to BBC Arabic, as of 2019 15% of the population identifies as nonreligious, an increase of 10% over 2013.
 According to Arab Barometer, 38% of citizens self-identified as "religious", 44% as "somewhat religious", and 13% as "not religious", with younger age cohorts displaying significantly lower levels of religiosity.